Cr3zy-dev/webdust/README.md

 ### 📂 `wordlists/` Directory

 The `wordlists/` folder included in this repository is provided as a **template**.
-⚠️ **It is not used by default in the scanning process, unless u configured the paths.**
+⚠️ **It is not used by default in the scanning process, unless you have configured the paths.**

 WebDust uses **internally hardcoded parameter keywords** for vulnerability detection (such as `id`, `file`, `query`, etc.).
 The files in `wordlists/` are meant for **reference** but **I recommend to use them**.